 Can a damp meter be used to tell you exactly what is going on?

-Using a damp meter to test for hygroscopic salts and free moisture especially around a chimney will not tell you what the problem is, the damp meter can’t differentiate between free moisture and salts as both of these conduct.
+Using a damp meter to test for hygroscopic salts and free moisture especially around a chimney will not tell you what the problem is, the damp meter can’t differentiate between free moisture and salts.

 The below link is of an interesting survey again relating to a damp chimney issue.

 The below link shows another interesting survey, again eating to chimney damp issues.
 This survey show another issue where we used data loggers to help diagnose the issues.

 Below is a time lapse video of salt damp